Toyota considers Brazil for hybrid factory

-* Pact acts as counterweight to new players like Uber (Adds details on deal, strategy and context)

-BRASILIA Oct 15 Toyota Motor Corp presented the Brazilian government on Tuesday with a preliminary plan to establish a local factory building hybrid vehicles in exchange for new tax incentives.
+BRASILIA Toyota Motor Corp (7203.T) presented the Brazilian government on Tuesday with a preliminary plan to establish a local factory building hybrid vehicles in exchange for new tax incentives.

 That could make Toyota the first company producing such cars in Brazil, where high production costs, a huge sugar ethanol industry and a market focused on entry-level subcompacts have marginalized the role of electric and hybrid vehicles.